 The future of the non-life insurance industry will be shaped by a range of disruptive themes, with robotics being one of the themes that will have a significant impact on non-life insurance companies.
 A detailed analysis of the theme, insights into the leading companies, and their thematic and valuation scorecards are included in GlobalData’s thematic research report,Robotics in Insurance – Thematic Research.
 Buy the report here.

 GlobalData defines a robot as a machine capable of carrying out a complex series of actions automatically and repeatedly.
-Robotics is a fast-growing industry, set to reach $568bn by 2030.
 Insurers are increasingly using a key segment of the robotics value chain, drones, to streamline claims and risk assessment processes.

 Robotics is helping insurers inspect post-catastrophe areas that are hazardous for human adjusters.
 For example, Farmers Insurance uses Boston Dynamics’ robot dog for in-field catastrophe claims handling and property inspections.
 Such robots can relay their findings via video footage in real-time and feature third-party software.
 On the same note, drones can inspect dangerous terrains and assets, saving on the need for additional agents and infrastructure for human inspections.
 In addition, drones allow inspections to be carried out more quickly, improving customer service.

 Medical robots and exoskeletons are growing areas of interest for insurers, who are increasingly offering policyholders access at no additional cost.
 For example, AIG partnered with Cyberdyne to offer policyholders in rehabilitation from severe injuries an exoskeleton to help them recover.
 Moreover, Aflac has developed a social robot that comforts children undergoing cancer or sickle cell treatment and is distributing them in hospitals across the US.
 Such activity can bolster an insurer’s reputation and improve patients’ quality of life.